Hey Putri! First of all congratulations !!! You guys look really happy and the pictures are heartwarming. How did you guys meet?

 Putri wears a custom ALUNAN Cami and Obi belt.
 Paired with the Porcelain Sylk Throw and Menuju Malam Kain.
 Iqbal wears TITIK Raw Fitted Shirt and Obi belt.
 Paired with a custom ALUNAN Jacket and Kain.

 Interested in making your dream sustainable wedding dress a reality?
-Contact Gita to start the conversation!
+Head over to our Wedding section!